nobl/ioBroker.senec/README.md

    *Read-only number, which designates the number of wallbox [0..3].
 This is only available on systems with configured wallboxes.*

 ## Changelog
+### 1.3.2 (NoBl) Beta
+* autarky without decimal places (again).
+They are causing more updates than we really need.
+* Ensuring that only values meant to be changeable by user are defined so (attribute changes upon the next update of value)

 ### 1.3.1 (NoBl) 20210513
 * Added calculation of autarky for day/week/month/year